tradingview/lightweight-charts/docs/series-basics.md

 ### Overriding autoscale

 By default, the chart scales data automatically based on visible data range.
-However, for some reasons one could need overriding this behavior.
+However, for some reasons one could require overriding this behavior.
 There is an option called `autoscaleProvider` that allows overriding visible price range for series

 ```javascript